The quickest and easiest way to comply with the U.S. DOT Biennial Update is through an online application: Biennial Update Online Application

 U.S. DOT number '384983' ends in the digit '3' which corresponds to the third month of the year, March.
 The second-to-the-last digit is '8' which is an even number which correspond to an even year.
 As such, this motor carrier must file their update in March of even-numbered years.
 Note that the last digit corresponds to the months 1-9 (January - September) while 0 indicates the month of October.
 No filings are scheduled for November and December.

-The 2022 Unified Carrier Registration UCR for interstate motor carriers will open on OCTOBER 1, 2021 and can be filed online with the Federal Applications Processor.
-Whereas the enforcement of the 2022 UCR doesn't begin until January 1, 2022, it is strongly recommended to file as soon as possible to avoid delays in processing.
-Visit www.2022ucr.us
+The Unified Carrier Registration UCR for interstate motor carriers portal opens on OCTOBER 1 and can be filed online with the Federal Applications Processor.
+Whereas the enforcement of the UCR doesn't begin until January 1 on annual basis, it is strongly recommended to file as soon as possible to avoid delays in processing.
+Visit www.ucrportal.us

 All CDL drivers and companies which hire them, must register in the FMCSA Clearinghouse Portal.
 Employers must conduct annual queries every on each CDL holder they currently employ and on each new CDL driver hire.
 Queries must be conducted every 12 months.

 The heavy vehicle use tax (HVUT), if filed via IRS form (Form-2290) and is due before /August 31st for all motor carriers with GVWR (Gross Vehicle Weight Rating) equal to or in exceeds of 55,000 pounds.
-The IRS should be open for filing of this form on or after JULY 1.
-Pre-File 2021-2022 HVUT Today.
+File today for the current or the next period with Federal Apps Processor.

 Every CDL license holder operating vehicles equal to or in excess of 26,000+ GVWR, must be enrolled in Random Drug & Alcohol Program per FMCSR 382.
 Click here to learn more or to enroll.